Raise Capital Using Revenue-Based Financing

-Are They a Better Bet for Entrepreneurs and Investors?
+Is this a Better Bet for Entrepreneurs and Investors?

 There are many ways to raise capital.

-A convertible note is very popular, but has serious problems, angel and venture capital investors get a piece of your business,
+A convertible note is very popular, but has serious problems, angel and venture capital investors get

-BUT revenue royalties bypass both of the above with a better deal.
+a piece of your business, BUT revenue-based financing bypasses both of the above with a better deal.

 Over many years of negotiating transactions, for both myself and as an investment banker representing clients,